-Just because 1.66 billion people use Facebook every day, it doesn't mean they all want to Like your page.
+Just because 2 billion people use Facebook every day doesn't mean they ALL want to Like your page.

-In fact, you don't want all of them to Like your page -- because only a small percentage of them will actually engage with your posts.
+You don't want all of them to Like your page anyway (because only a tiny percentage of them will engage with your posts).

 If you're a local business, I recommend directing your ads to target customers within a 10-15 mile radius (Facebook calls this radius targeting).

-If we compare T.V. ads to running an ad on TV, during say an airing of "The Voice," you'd be hard pressed to know with certainty whether your ad targeted the right kinds of people for your business.
+If we compare T.V. ads to running an ad on Facebook, you'd be hard-pressed to know whether your ad targeted the right people for your business.

-Btw, you can also target your Facebook posts.
-I mean the organic, free ones!
+Btw, you can even target your Facebook posts (I mean the organic, free ones!).

 Not all of us are numbers people.

-But you don't have to be a math wizard with 1,000 IQ points to love the new Facebook Insights provided on Facebook business pages.
+But you don't have to be a math wizard with 1,000 IQ points to love the Insights provided on Facebook business pages.

-Taking a quick look at the Insights on the Post Planner fan page below.
+Just take a quick peek at the Insights on the Post Planner fan page below.

 - Page Views